SystemsApproach/tcpcc/design.rst

    Ratio of throughput to delay as a function of load.

-As we will see in later chapters, many congestion-control schemes are able to control load in only very crude ways; that is, it is simply not possible to turn the “knob” a little and allow only a small number of additional packets into the network.
-As a consequence, network designers need to be concerned about what happens even when the system is operating under extremely heavy load—that is, at the rightmost end of the curve in :numref:`Figure %s <fig-power>`.
-Ideally, we would like to avoid the situation in which the system throughput goes to zero because the system is thrashing.
-In networking terminology, we want a system that is *stable*—where packets continue to get through the network even when the network is operating under heavy load.
-If a mechanism is not stable, the network may experience *congestion collapse*.
+Finally, many congestion-control schemes are able to control load in only very crude ways; that is, it is simply not possible to turn the “knob” a little and allow only a small number of additional packets into the network.
+As a consequence, we need to be concerned about what happens even when the system is operating under heavy load—towards the right end of the curve in :numref:`Figure %s <fig-power>`.
+Ideally, we would like to avoid the situation in which the system throughput approaches zero.
+The goal is for the mechanism to be *stable*—where packets continue to get through the network even when the network is operating under heavy load.
+For a mechanism to not be stable under certain circumstances is the very definition of *congestion collapse*.

 Fairness
 ~~~~~~~~~~~~~